|Add to your personal catalog|

 The Oller Center for Peace and International Programs (1999) houses the offices of International Programs and Peace and Conflict Studies.
 The International Programs Office (IPO) coordinates Juniata’s internationalization efforts.
 The office staff members support the College’s international student population, maintain an active study abroad program, assist faculty in curricular and programmatic planning, and enhance the international environment of the College.

 Juniata’s L.A.
-Beeghly Library (1963) provides the Juniata community with a web-based online public access catalog and library system, many full-text and other electronic databases, a book collection built to support undergraduate research, an extraordinary Special Collection, and a staff eager to assist patrons with their information needs.
+Beeghly Library (1963) provides the Juniata community with a web-based online public access catalog and library system, many full-text and other electronic databases, a book collection built to support undergraduate research, an extraordinary Special Collection, the College's Archives, and a staff eager to assist patrons and to collaborate.
 The library's online resources are accessible throughout the campus and beyond, and by study abroad students, making the library's web page a very convenient source for academic research.
 Laptops are available for patron checkout at the circulation desk and the basement contains an instruction room with 15 desktops.

 The first floor has many desktop computers, two high speed printers, and an Information Commons built to support comfort, technology and collaboration.
-The library contains some 208,000 bound volumes, microforms, government documents, audio-visual resource materials, and can offer access to over 15,000 periodicals (full-text online, microfilm and print), 100,000 e-books, as well as literally over a billion documents, and several prominent rare book and document collections.
+The library contains some 208,000 bound volumes, microforms, government documents, audio-visual resource materials, and can offer access to over 15,000 periodicals (full-text online, microfilm and print),200,000 e-books, as well acess to literally over a billion electronic documents, and several prominent rare book and document collections.
 Beeghly Library has the sixth ranked German-American rare book collection in the country.
-Study space can be found for over 400 patrons, including several group study rooms, and many network ports for laptops, including a wireless system.
+Study space can be found for over 400 patrons, including several interactive study rooms, and many network ports for laptops, including a wireless system.
 Almost all books and periodicals, except some rare editions in the W. Emmert Swigart Treasure Room, are accessible on an “open-stack” basis.
 The library offers interlibrary loan service, reserves, and classroom instruction, and welcomes suggestions for additions to the library collection.
 The library also houses the Writing Center and a Curriculum Library.
-The Friends of the Library provide valuable support and is a very active group on behalf of the Beeghly Library.
+The Friends of the Library is an active group which provide valuable support and is a very active group on behalf of the Beeghly Library.
+Many librarians teach College Writing Seminar Courses, as well as in the large library instruction program.

 For cultural events, the Halbritter Center for the Performing Arts (2006)includes both the Rosenberger Auditorium and the Suzanne von Liebig Theatre.
 The Rosenberger Auditorium (built in 1940 remodeled in 2006)seats 850 and is used by most visiting speakers and performers as well as for student and faculty productions.
 The auditorium's acoustics are rated highly and large proscenium stage is equipped with modern lighting and sound equipment.
 The Suzanne von Liebig Theatre (2006)is a 200 seat, free form state of the art flexible theatre.
 The Center also includes a dance/movement theatre studio, costume shop, scene shop, classroom, green room, dressing rooms, and gallery space in its lobby